 DoctrineFixturesBundle

-In Symfony 3 applications (or when not using Symfony Flex), run this other command instead:
+If you're not using Flex, run this other command instead:

 Data fixtures are PHP classes where you create objects and persist them to the database.